a seat at the table

 • What is the mission of A Seat at the Table?

-The mission of A Seat at the Table is to help under-parented 18 to 25-year olds better transition into adulthood by providing parental presence and community support via a residential mentoring program.
+The mission of A Seat at the Table is to help at-risk 18 to 25-year olds better transition into adulthood by providing a place to live, mentoring and community resources within a Christian family environment.

 • What is unique about A Seat at the Table?

-First, it builds upon…and continues the great efforts by “partner” youth-focused organizations in our local community who all work with under-parented/under-resourced young people up to age 18.
-Those partner organizations include the likes of Urban K-Life, Angels’ Arms, Lift for Life Gym and youth groups from churches such as The Tabernacle in north St. Louis and Living the Word Church in East St. Louis
+First, it builds upon…and continues the great efforts by “partner” youth-focused organizations in our local community who all work with at-risk/under-resourced young people up to age 18.
+Those partner organizations include the likes of church youth groups and

 Secondly, we’re partnering with other community resource organizations to provide educational, vocational, job & life-skill training and counseling in one of two residential parenting models for selected 18 to 25-year olds:

-1. An apartment building in which a “house mom & dad” care for up to four (4) under-parented 18 to 25-year olds who have been selected from “nominating” youth-oriented, well-vetted organizations.
+1. A duplex in which a “house mom & dad” care for up to four (4) under-parented 18 to 25-year olds who have been selected from “nominating” youth-oriented, well-vetted organizations.

 2. An existing home in which a couple or family agrees to take in at least one qualifying under-parented 18 to 25-year old.